hapijs/lab/README.md

 ```

-## `.labrc` file
+## `.labrc.js` file

-**lab** supports a `.labrc` configuration file for centralizing lab settings.
+**lab** supports a `.labrc.js` configuration file for centralizing lab settings.
-The `.labrc` file can be located in the current working directory or in the
+The `.labrc.js` file can be located in the current working directory or in the
 user's home directory.
-The `.labrc` file needs to be able to be required by
+The `.labrc.js` file needs to be able to be required by
 Node.js.
 Therefore, either format it as a JSON file or with a `module.exports`
 that exports an object with the keys that are the settings.

-Below is an example of a `.labrc` file to enable linting and test coverage checking:
+Below is an example of a `.labrc.js` file to enable linting and test coverage checking:

 ```js
 module.exports = {